 Ready to take your customer service to the next level?
 Sign up for Hiver today.

 - 10 potential New Year’s resolutions for small businesses in 2022 by Smallbiztrends

 - An informative piece on how small businesses can (and should) develop thought leadership by Influence&Co

 - 30 customer service tips (with examples) to try by Nextiva

-- The complete guide to social media for small business by Sproutsocial
+- The complete guide to social media for small businesses by Sproutsocial